JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Started another Create virtual machine process.
+- Start another Create virtual machine process.
-- Selected the Active-Directory-Lab resource group.
+- Select the Active-Directory-Lab resource group.
-- Entered the virtual machine name Client-1.
+- Enter the virtual machine name Client-1.
 - Chose the same region as dc-1.
-- Reviewed the basic configuration settings.
+- Review the basic configuration settings.

 Explanation:
-This machine was created to simulate a workstation that would later connect to and join the domain.
+This machine is created to simulate a workstation that will later connect to and join the domain.

 <h2>Client-1 Operating System and Credentials</h2>